OmerAttias/-Elderly-Falling-Detection-/README.md

 Raspbot is specially designed for AI beginners to learn AI at the lowest cost and include all you need for this project.

-Link to the purchase page -
+Link to the purchase page:

 https://category.yahboom.net/products/raspbot?_pos=1&_sid=b0c180d95&_ss=r

+**for those who pass the purchase, it's available to use only the image processing part which needs only camera**

 ## " installation packages "